da1la/SucklessPad/README.md

 # SucklessPad

+# ⚠️⚠️⚠️ The project is frozen because esp32 hates me

-# This project is aimed to all who wanna from their gamepads more than just few buttons on cable.
+## This project is aimed to all who wanna from their gamepads more than just few buttons on cable.
 ## Make your controller great again
 Why am i doing that s##t ?
 Answer is very easy, i just wanna maximally functional bluetooth gamepad for cheap